SW999/speech-cards/README.md

 To do this you need create a **new speech** or **interview** and save it.
 Now it will be available in 2 versions: in the "**My speeches**" section from the browser local storage and as a separate file with the **JSON** extension.

+You may also look at a speech cards example in the "**Demo**" section, which based on the [wonderful article](https://medium.com/swlh/how-to-write-great-emails-and-why-it-matters-ad88fc9ac56a) by Aytekin Tank.

 ## Advantages:

 - Could be easily used on a mobile device to create, store and use speech cards,